Last Updated on May 1, 2023 by lindseymahoney

 From DIY ornaments and wreaths to repurposed materials and clever hacks, these ideas will not only add a touch of holiday magic to your space but also leave your guests amazed at your resourcefulness.
 As an added bonus, many of these Christmas decor ideas are sustainable and environmentally friendly too!

 Let’s dive in and make this Christmas one to remember, without breaking the bank!

 Affiliate links are included in this post at no additional cost to you, thanks for supporting Building Bluebird!

 1 | Decorate with Red and Green Books

-Search your book collection for holiday themes or books with green and red spines.
+Search your collection for books with green, red, and gold spines to use as Christmas decorations.
 Display these festive books throughout your home for subtle seasonal decor.